Relay For Life: Survivor Lap and Survivor Dinner

 The American Cancer Society defines a cancer survivor as anyone who has been diagnosed with cancer.
-At most Relay events, a Survivor Dinner is held for survivors in the community.
+At most Relay events, a Survivor Dinner is held for survivors in the community before the event.
 The Survivor Lap, which is often the first lap of a Relay event, is used to identify the survivors.
 At some events, survivors are invited to speak at Relay events to encourage those with cancer.

+Opening Lap

+Following the Survivor Lap, the Opening Lap allows all participants to walk the track to kickstart the event.

 Luminaria Ceremony

 At Relay For Life, participants celebrate survivors and remember those lost to the disease.
-The Luminaria Ceremony is targeted toward remembering.
-During this time, participants are asked to gather and honor those who have survived cancer and to remember those who have died from cancer.
-Luminaria bags are often decorated by participants.
-These bags are often then placed around the track and candles inside the bags are lit before the start of the Luminaria Ceremony.
-At some Relay events, pictures of cancer patients are shown as songs and readings are delivered.
+When the sun sets, the ceremony takes place and participants are asked to gather and honor those who have survived, are fighting, or have died from cancer.
+To honor these people, Luminaria bags, paper bags with a candle inside, are decorated by participants and placed around the track.
+At some Relay events, a slideshow is played with pictures of cancer patients is shown with songs and readings are delivered.